-feedwater concentration of the 0.5% = normalized concentration of the active ingredient or contaminant × active ingredient or contaminant
+feedwater concentration of the active ingredient or contaminant $\times 0.5\%$ = normalized concentration of the active ingredient or contaminant

 For chemicals of less than 500 molecular weight, the manufacturer shall provide data to justify the use of the 0.5 weight percent feedwater concentration normalization factor or to establish an alternate normalization factor.
 In the absence of data to justify otherwise, a 100% carryover shall be assumed for ingredients and contaminants of less than 500 molecular weight.